Speaking Into The Air

-Speaking into the Air: A History of the Idea of Communication, written by American scholar John Durham Peters, is a major work in communication studies and the author's first book.
-Peters asserts that communicating like angels is "impossible" but it is not just a tragic fact but also a blessed one.
-This book talks about the history of communication failure from different aspects like philosophy, politics, media technology and so forth.
+Speaking into the Air: A History of the Idea of Communication, written by American scholar John Durham Peters, is a major work in communication studies and the author's first book.This book discusses the history of the concept of communication across disciplines and from multiple perspectives.
 This book won the National Communication Association Award in 2000.

 Themes

 Speaking into the Air: A History of the Idea of Communication studies communication failure.
 It contains five phrases of history of the idea of Communication: Plato's eros, The Bible's one-way dissemination, religious angel communication in Middle Ages, spiritual communication in modern philosophy, and the communication idea in modern communication theory.
 It also involves the subject machines, animals and aliens as horizons of incommunicability.